-The part-time programme normally lasts two years (106 weeks), beginning in September of year one.
-Part-time students will take a selection of first term and second term courses in each year of study and ideally will complete all components of three taught courses in year one and the remaining three taught courses in year 2.
-However, there may be instances where it is possible to defer a component of a course (a field trip, or a particular piece of project work, for example) into the second year.
+The part-time MSc course normally lasts two years (106 weeks), beginning in September of year one.
+Part-time students will take a selection of first term and second term modules in each year of study and ideally will complete all components of three taught modules in year one and the remaining three taught modules in year 2.
+However, there may be instances where it is possible to defer an assessment component of a module (a particular piece of project work, for example) into the second year.
 Work on Independent Projects can be carried out part-time from the summer of the first year, but the project report will normally be submitted by mid-August of year 2, with an oral and poster presentation made in early September of the same year.
-The programme of study must be agreed with the Programme Director in advance.
+The course of study must be agreed with the Course Director in advance.

-part time students are permitted under College regulations to complete their programme of study over a period of up to 5 years.
-Students who are unable to complete the programme within the standard 2 year timeframe should liaise with the programme director to agree a time frame for completion.
+part time students are permitted under College regulations to complete their course of study over a period of up to 5 years.
+Students who are unable to complete the course within the standard 2 year timeframe should liaise with the course director to agree a time frame for completion.